Can You Sue a Company if Their Driver Crashes into You While Off-Duty?

 If you get hit by a truck driver who’s off duty, you can run into problems when it comes to collecting your insurance claim.
 If the driver wasn’t on the clock at the time of the crash, their employer’s insurance isn’t going to cover your damages.
 And, if you pursue the driver personally, you may never see a dime.

 If this happens to you, it’s important that you contact an experienced trucking accident lawyer in Baton Rouge.
 They’ll do their best to make sure someone pays you the compensation you deserve.
 They’ll also negotiate with the company and their insurance company so you don’t have to.
 You need to focus on recovering from your injuries.
-Let your trial attorney in Louisiana handle the legal side of things.
+Let your trucking accident attorney in Louisiana handle the legal side of things.

 Why Would Someone Drive a Company Vehicle After Hours?